finbourne/lusid-sdk-python/sdk/docs/TimelinesApi.md

     api_instance = api_client_factory.build(TimelinesApi)
     scope = 'scope_example' # str | The scope of the Timeline.
     code = 'code_example' # str | The code of the Timeline.
-    closed_period_id = 'closed_period_id_example' # str | The id of the Closed Period.
-Together with the scope and code of the Timeline,              this uniquely identifies the ClosedPeriod
+    closed_period_id = 'closed_period_id_example' # str | The ID of the Closed Period.
+This ID together with the scope and code of the Timeline uniquely defines the Closed Period.

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach